 1. Bitcoin uses too much energy

 The amount of energy used for securing the Bitcoin network for an entire year by miners is comparable with the amount of energy needed for Christmas lights and decorations in the United States, for just a couple of weeks.
 Waste isn’t a given, but depends on the valuation by the people involved.
 Often the energy used by the Bitcoin network is deceptively compared to energy used by a household.
 This comparison makes no sense whatsoever.
 Compared to the thousands of (central) banks, and related businesses, that open for business daily around the world to deliver similar services, Bitcoin uses a fraction of energy.
 And then you get an improved service (arguably).
-More importantly, Bitcoin’s network validation by miners runs for over 74% on renewables and naturally supports innovation in green energy production.
+More importantly, Bitcoin’s network validation by miners runs for over 74% on renewables, naturally supports innovation in green energy production and the alleviation of bitcoins carbon footprint.
 Something not one corporate from the traditional financial industry can honestly state.

 2. Bitcoin is only for criminals

 Every effective store of value is used in legitimate and in illicit transactions, with Bitcoin being no exception.
 Let’s put that into perspective.
 After one decade the entire market capitalisation of the Bitcoin network is about 150 Billion American dollar.
 This means the entire Bitcoin economy is smaller than the amount of dollars used – every two seconds – for buying and selling drugs.
 Not mentioning the amount of dollars used in money laundering, through regular financial institutions.
 Bitcoin transactions are highly traceable, especially when compared to other methods of value transfer.
 Bitcoin uses an immutable ledger and a versatile technology stack law enforcement agencies can expand to analyse, audit and scrutinise illegal activities and track down criminals the following decades.